Long-Term Care Insurance Tax Deduction | How It Helps & Other Tax Advantages

 Why?
 Well, traditional long-term care insurance has had a bad rap these days.
 It seems like everyone knows premiums have increased through the roof.
 (FYI – they have stabilized, though.)

-Traditional long-term care insurance has had a bad rap these days.
-It seems like everyone knows premiums have increased through the roof.
-(FYI – they have stabilized.)
 Moreover, people don’t like the “use-it-or-lose-it” stigma associated with traditional long-term care insurance.
 We understand.
-As we have discussed, you will probably need some type of long-term care in your future.
-So, what will you do?
-If you are self-employed, you have significant tax advantages of purchasing traditional long-term care insurance.
-In this article, we discuss several long-term care insurance tax advantages for the self-employed.
+As we have discussed, however, you will probably need some type of long-term care in your future.

-Everyone who purchases a traditional long-term care policy has some tax advantages.
-The average person can deduct a certain amount of long-term care insurance premium based on his or her age.
+Everyone who purchases a traditional long-term care insurance policy has tax advantages.
+The largest, and unknown – in my opinion – is the tax deduction on premiums.
+The IRS allows a person or couple to deduct a certain amount of long-term care insurance premium.
+This deduction is based on age.
 The IRS limits this deduction amount, but as you age, the available deduction increases.
-(See below for the 2017 table).
+(See below for the 2020 table).

 John and Joan, both age 57, together spend $6,500 per year on their traditional long-term care insurance policy.
 Their AGI is $100,000: 10% of their AGI is $10,000.
 They have $500 in additional out of pocket health care costs.
 Because their total health care costs are less than 10% of their AGI, ($7,000 vs. $10,000) they can’t take a deduction for their long-term care insurance.

-Long-Term Care Insurance Tax Advantages For The Self-Employed
+Long-Term Care Insurance Tax Deduction For The Self-Employed